openedx-unsupported/edx-developer-docs/docs/all_development/contributing/security/preventing_xss.rst

 For a deeper understanding of why you must use ``Text()`` when using ``HTML()``, see :ref:`Why Text() with HTML()`.

+..
+TODO: check reference after decision made on i18n material
+..
 For more details about translating strings and ensuring proper escaping, see :ref:`i18n`.

 There are times where a block of HTML is retrieved using a function in a Mako expression, such as in the following example.